dadosfera/dadosfera-ai-oss/docs/source/reference/index.md

 # Reference

-Check out the reference for detailed information about the Orchest SDK (used inside pipeline steps) and Orchest CLI (used for managing your Orchest installation).
+Check out the reference for detailed information about the Dadosfera AI SDK (used inside pipeline steps) and Dadosfera AI CLI (used for managing your Dadosfera AI installation).

 ```{toctree}
 :caption: Reference